A bowl for sharing small joys:

 Grilled mackerel, buttered multi-grain cob and a glass of red wine after a days hard work in the rain.
 Left over green beans in a tomato sauce made last night by D.

-With thanks to all the co-makers:
+With thanks to the original contributors:

 Roz Moreton, Alleha Jones, Saul Baum, Debi Sheppard, Chloe Baker, Marego Palser, Lyra Barlow Waters, Sarah Poland, Claire Collen, Alan Barlow, Rob Adams, Bysshe Wallace, Fionnuala Jackson, Amber Wheeler, Emma Barlow, Suzie Ross, Rithika Pandey, Babel Wallace, Cathryn Gwynn, Mark, Lucy Donald, Jasmine Sheckleford, Finn Wallace, Steve Treharne, Ian Kellett, Marcelle Quao, Andrew Downs, Steve Emery, Parn Wallace, Anne-Marie Cruz, Robin Whitney, Janneke Ritchie, Rebecca Makepeace Brown, Staci Sylvan, Kelly Richards, Jon Wheeler, Ditz Wallace, Zoe Lewis, Jos Collen, Nia Tyrrell, Penny Flowers, Bernice Mayne, Suzy Erskine, Adele Flore, Ben Elliot, Hannah Mason, Meg Scales, Aelfwyn Shipton, Angela James, Tim Beswick, Katy Hocking, Amira Mudfaery, Peter Spriggs, Pat Wallace, Paul Waite, Alex, Lorraine Wiseman, Jim Dwyer